 STEM Summer Camp FAQs

 If you are considering enrollment, please check out these frequently asked questions.
-If you are already enrolled, you can find those FAQs here.
+For questions about how we’re adapting to best serve you during the COVID-19 pandemic, please click here.

 - +What is an Empow summer camp like?

 Empow Summer Camp is the go-to program for kids who want to have a blast while becoming a tech whiz.
 Our campers engage in creative STEM activities such as designing video games, building robots, and even producing films and music.
 We harness and foster their passions, helping kids explore the wide world of technology to identify their strongest interests and build their confidence.
 As they get older, they will rise to demanding challenges, using technology to think more analytically, communicate more effectively, and solve problems more creatively.
 This is all while collaborating with others, having fun, and gaining the mastery for a bright future.

 Your awesome feedback has led us to add a wealth of new options for our middle-school-aged campers.
 These options allow them to dive deeper into areas of interest and succeed in tackling more challenging projects.
 We bolstered our most popular exploratory programs to help kids gain experience across a range of technologies.
 We added a series of paths in video game design and robotics that enables us to pull together campers that are most enthusiastic about these domains, giving them access to our them our most technically savvy instructors.
 Also, we expanded into several new communities and updated to the latest and greatest technologies available.